MaMMoS-project/mammos-mumag/README.md

 | truncation | number of history vectors stored | 5 |
 | precond_iter | number of conjugate gradient iterations for inverse Hessian approximation | 10 |
 | verbose  | verbosity level of output  | 1 |

+## Tests
+There are six tests available, one for every script.
+At the moment, two of them fail, `hmag` and `loop`.
+I do not know why the numbers are different.